DEFAMATION: The Starbucks Manager Accused Of Racism Is Probably About To Be A MILLIONAIRE

 There are additional facts that, of course, could damage Hylton’s case.
 For example, reports are surfacing of a former employee of Hylton’s claiming that she allegedly behaved in a racist manner in the past, and was “uncomfortable” around black customers.
 While the claims are unverified, Hylton would have a harder time fighting Starbucks’ implicit accusations if these stories are corroborated.

 Johnson, Starbucks CEO, recently met with the two black men who were removed from the store to personally apologize.
 Regardless of the strength of Hylton’s potential claim, the CEO should probably make time to meet with his humiliated former store manager as well — or she might have a chance to take him to court for her own “Starbucks reparations.”

 Gregg Re is a handsome, jovial attorney.
-He can be reached at [email protected]

 The views and opinions expressed in this commentary are those of the author and do not reflect the official position of The Daily Caller.